kovas1226/madam-entropic/README.md

 # Entropic Psychic API

 A conversational API delivering symbolic life predictions backed by an internal quantum simulator.
+## Vision
+Entropic Psychic API aims to inspire creativity and provide symbolic insights into life's questions using cutting-edge quantum simulation and AI technologies.
 ## Setup

 ```bash